chrisberkhout/lucene-word-cloud/README.md

 For global results, we can use numbers from the Lucene index's segment information and terms dictionary.

-By adding term vectors to the index we can see term information for each document, and can use that to calculate TF-IDF for terms in documents matching a query.
+For results specific to documents matching a query, we can add term vectors to the index, and read them to collect term information for the TF-IDF calculation from each matching document.

 ### Querying, search and collection